zkorum/agora-devconnect/docs/index.md

 ### **💡 What is Agora?**

 [**Agora Citizen Network**](https://agoracitizen.network) is an open-source deliberation platform that helps communities make sense of diverse opinions and find common ground.
-Use Agora to
+You can use Agora to

 - **Participate in conversations** by verifying your DevConnect Ticket via Zupass
 - **Share your voice** by voting agree/disagree/unsure on other people’s opinions or add your own